-She is now a full time parent.
-She enjoys spending time with her family, learning and writing about biotechnology and agriculture, reading scifi, playing board games, and exploring Des Moines and surrounding areas.
+Anastasia has a very busy first grader who also likes learning about science and agriculture.
 You can find Anastasia’s full origin story on SciMoms and her past writing at Biofortified.
 Read Anastasia’s writing on SciMoms.

 |Find Anastasia on:|

 Layla is a product development scientist in DNA sequencing.
 She had been working in this particular segment of the biotech sector since 2008 and has been working on developing technologies that analyze a subset of genes in the human genome since 2014.
 Her entire work history is publicly available on LinkedIn.
 She has a PhD in human molecular genetics from the University of Toronto, graduate certificate in applied bioinformatics from Penn State, and a honors bachelor degree from the University of Western Ontario in biochemistry.

 Having lived in three different continents, Layla has a multi-cultural background.
 She is a mom to one awesome kid, which is how she became interested in the topic of GMOs.
 She outlines her learning on the topic of transgenic crops at her blog, FrankenFoodFacts.
 She writes and creates infographics for Biology Fortified, and also writes at Medium.
 Read Layla’s writing on SciMoms.

 |Find Layla on:|